Seven decades of Lucian Freud on show in London

 "Although many of his subjects have led complex lives, most of them - with the exception of a few public figures - prefer to hold on to their anonymity.
 Lucian Freud is a life represented in paint rather than a biographical retrospective," Howgate said.

-Among the portraits in the show, which opens to the public on Thursday and closes May 28, is "Benefits Supervisor Sleeping," which was auctioned at Christie's in 2008 for $33.6 million (21.2 million pounds) -- at the time, a record for a work by a living artist.
+Among the portraits in the show, which opens to the public Thursday and closes May 28, is "Benefits Supervisor Sleeping," which was auctioned at Christie's in 2008 for $33.6 million -- at the time, a record for a work by a living artist.

 The buyer was widely reported to be Russian billionaire Roman Abramovich, the owner of Chelsea Football Club, though this was not confirmed officially.